shadyvalleyfarm/shadyvalleyfarm.github.io/about/index.md

 goats in our lives.
 We restarted the hobby back in 2012 and have recently began turning it into a commercial operation.

-Our mission is to raise high quality dairy goats.
-We are focusing more on the smaller breeds such as Nigerian Dwarf because of the growing popularity as a "backyard breed" and the ease of care.
-In the future we may expand into the larger breeds but for the near future we will focus on the smaller breeds.

 We are located in Missouri outside the small town of Fredericktown.
 We are on small acreage and have long term plans to get settled in on larger land.